syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 {% highlight vb.net %}
 [VB.NET]

-'Open a PowerPoint presentation file
+'Opens a PowerPoint presentation file

 Dim presentation_1 As IPresentation = Presentation.Open(fileName)

-'Create an instance of ChartToImageConverter and assign it to ChartToImageConverter property of Presentation
+'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

 presentation_1.ChartToImageConverter = New ChartToImageConverter()

-'Set the scaling mode of the chart to best.
+'Sets the scaling mode of the chart to best.

 presentation_1.ChartToImageConverter.ScalingMode = ScalingMode.Best

-'Instantiate the presentation to pdf converter settings instance.
+'Instantiates the presentation to pdf converter settings instance.

 Dim settings As New PresentationToPdfConverterSettings()

-'Set the hiding slides to false; this is optional.
+'Sets the hiding slides to false; this is optional.

 settings.ShowHiddenSlides = False

-'Set the slide per page settings; this is optional.
+'Sets the slide per page settings; this is optional.

 settings.SlidesPerPage = SlidesPerPage.Three

-'Convert the PowerPoint presentation into PDF document
+'Converts the PowerPoint presentation into PDF document

 Dim PDFdocument As PdfDocument = PresentationToPdfConverter.Convert(presentation_1, settings)

-'Save the PDF document
+'Saves the PDF document

 PDFdocument.Save("SampleWithoutSetting.pdf")

-'Close the PDF document
+'Closes the PDF document

 PDFdocument.Close(True)

-'Close the presentation
+'Closes the presentation

 presentation_1.Close()